The Match Lab

 two-truths-and-a-lie-hinge-prompt

-A good “two truths and a lie” prompt answer can invite someone to start a chat with you by guessing which statement is the lie.
+A good “two truths and a lie” prompt answer can invite someone to start a chat with you on Hinge by guessing which statement is the lie.

 Understanding the ‘Two Truths and a Lie’ Hinge Prompt